x69420/DoctrineEncryptBundle/README.md

 this is again a fork from the bundle [nepda/doctrine-encrypt](https://github.com/nepda/doctrine-encrypt) from Marcel van Nuil.

 ## goal of this fork
-I only improved the Encryptor : multiple existed but they where base on mcrypt and had flaws.
+My main goal is to improve the Encryptor : multiple existed but they where base on mcrypt and had flaws.
 I replaced them with an openssl alternative, found partly from this fork (again!) : https://github.com/nepda/doctrine-encrypt/blob/master/src/DoctrineEncrypt/Encryptors/OpenSslEncryptor.php
 If the author accept to merge my change, I will probably close this fork.

 I also borrowed the "SensitiveValue" and "Mask" class from the great [payum](https://github.com/Payum/Payum) library in order to prevent the secret key to be printed (for more information, see [payum doc](https://github.com/Payum/Payum/blob/master/src/Payum/Core/Resources/docs/working-with-sensitive-information.md)).

+I added a twig extension in case of the need to decode the data only on display. (need additional work to be fully satisfying, like optionally do ont decode in the entity)

+The encryptor also throw verbose errors and handle a simple integrity check (the length of the data is stored with the data in a json string, and is verified on the decrypt side).

 ## scope of this fork
 The rest of this file anf of the doc will probably remain the forked content.
 Exept for the namespaces and the authors list that I changed (the search & replace way).